 A third USS STERETT (DLG 31) would take life on 08 April 1967 earning nine Battle Stars and the Combat Action Ribbon on 19 April 1972 for her service during the Vietnam War.
 Reclassified as a Guided Missile Cruiser (CG 31) on 30 June 1975, she served honorably as well until her decommissioning 24 March 1994.
 After being homeported for almost 10 years in Subic Bay, she was awarded the Philippine Republic Presidential Unit Award.

 The fourth and current USS STERETT (DDG 104) was commissioned on 09 August 2008 in Baltimore, Maryland, which was Andrew Sterett’s birthplace.
-In the ship’s short life, she has been awarded six Battle Effectiveness Awards, including the Marjorie Sterett Battleship Fund Award in 2017 for being the Pacific Fleet winner.
+In the ship’s short life, she has been awarded six Battle Effectiveness Awards, including the Spokane Trophy in 2010 for being the best surface combatant ship in the entire Pacific Fleet, and the Marjorie Sterett Battleship Fund Award in 2017 for being the Pacific Fleet winner among all the Battle Effectiveness winners.

 What an awesome legacy we have!
 In 2017, a Commemorative Plaque was dedicated at the U.S.Navy Memorial in Washington, D.C., by the Sterett family.